XixiJ5656/Video-Streaming-App/README.md

 ## Important

-This APP is deployed on Firebase,but the layout has changed after deployed.This issued has not been solved yet.
+This APP is deployed on Firebase,but the layout has changed after deployed.This issue has not been solved yet.
 Pease check the app through locoal hosting.

 The firebase HOSTING URL is :https://video-streaming-app-9103c.web.app